-To increase student success, no student may register late for a class unless the student is in attendance in the class he wishes to add on the first day of the semester for full-term classes.
-Students can be added after the first day at the discretion of the instructor.
+To increase student success, each term no student may register late for a class unless the student is in attendance in the class he/she wishes to add on the first day of the semester for full-term classes.
+Students can be added after the first day at the discretion of the instructor in accordance with the waitlist process (AP 5073).

 - 1. Open registration will end at 11:59 pm on the day before the first day of classes, including sections that are not filled. - 2.
 No open registration will be permitted during the first week of the term for term-length class sections that have available seats. - 3.
+Students who are absent from the first meeting of the class without notifying the instructor prior to the first class meeting will be reported as a "No Show" on the class roster and dropped from the class. - 4.
+An instructor is not obligated to keep a student on the roster if the student does not attend the first class meeting even if the student has previously contacted the instructor of his/her absence. - 5.
 Students who wish to add a class must be in attendance on the first day of instruction in order to obtain an add code from the instructor.
-Students wishing to enroll in online courses must contact the instructor on the first day of instruction. - 4.
-All add codes will expire 48 hours after the first meeting of the class. - 5.
-If a student misses the 48 hour deadline he must obtain an add slip from the instructor. - 6.
-Students must turn in the add slip by the end of the second week of the semester or register through the late add process. - 7.
-Waitlisted students must be in continuous attendance in order to have priority over walk-ins for adding a class. - 8.
-Only the instructor of record or designated instructor may issue an add code. - 9.
-Students who are absent from the first meeting of the class without notifying the instructor prior to the first class meeting will be reported as a "No Show" on the class roster. - 10.
-An instructor is not obligated to keep a student on the roster if the student does not attend the first class meeting even if the student has previously contacted the instructor of his absence.
+Students wishing to enroll in online courses must contact the instructor on the first day of instruction - 6.
+All add codes are valid within the first 7 days of a full term class and 20% of a short-term class. - 7.
+If a student misses the 7-day deadline for full-term classes or 20% deadline for short-term classes he/she must obtain an add slip from the instructor. - 8.
+Students must turn in the add slip by the end of the second week of the semester or register through the late add process. - 9.
+Waitlisted students must be in continuous attendance in order to have priority over walk-ins for adding a class. - 10.
+Only the instructor of record or designated instructor may issue an add code.